The Climate Safe Homes pilot supported healthy indoor temperatures for households on low incomes through energy upgrades.

 Insights

-Lessons from Climate Safe Homes can provide guidance for future, large-scale, models for energy upgrades.
+Lessons from Climate Safe Homes can provide guidance for future service delivery models.

 Learn more